 Because these decisions are based heavily on emotions, B2B companies can benefit from using psychographically informed campaigns to build valuable connections with their target markets.
 By combining demographics and psychographics, B2B marketers can reach the right client, with the right message, at the right moment.

-Although analysis of the interaction with marketing campaigns run across multiple channels such as Facebook ads can be insightful, collecting psychographic data requires specific market research.
+Although analysis of the interaction with marketing campaigns run across multiple channels such as Facebook ads can be insightful (especially when you use an ad tracking tool to gather data), collecting psychographic data requires specific market research.

 The most valuable data comes directly from potential clients.
 Consider running focus groups to screen how prospects will interpret messaging aimed at relating to their personality traits.
 Interviews are another effective way of collecting information from each market segment.